 The zone framework within Tasman District's rural areas is based on the productive capacity of the Tasman District's land and soil resources.
 The rural production zones are the Rural 1 and Rural 2 zones, and the Rural 3 Zone where that zone contains land with high productive value.
-In these zones where that value is high, activities involving plant and animal production are prioritised above opportunities for rural housing, industry or commercial activity-where that value is high unless the activity is a rural industry directly associated with plant and animal production.
+In these zones, activities involving plant and animal production are prioritised above opportunities for rural housing, industry or commercial activity where that value is high.